WHAT THE CHURCH HAS TO LEARN

 During the weekend of the Fourth of July last, I attended one of

 the most remarkable conventions I ever expect to attend.
-It
+It was a

-was a gathering in St. Louis of about five thousand members of the
+gathering in St. Louis of about five thousand members of the

 movement called Alcoholics Anonymous.
-The occasion was the
+The